 Tips/Notes

 - I always weigh my ingredients when making bread.
-The reason is that there is so much variability in how much is actually in a cup.
+The reason is that there is significant variability in the amount of flour in a cup, depending on how it is measured.

 - The reason for using filtered water is that tap water contains chlorine.
 Chlorine can retard the growth of the yeast.
 Too much chlorine can actually kill the yeast.